Approaches to Cross-Disciplinary Qualitative Health Research

 The course will cover methodological issues from research design through to publication and will provide delegates with the advanced knowledge and skills they require to successfully undertake rigorous qualitative research in whichever setting they choose.
 It will combine theoretical and practical elements to ensure students are equipped with both understanding and ability when designing qualitative studies and undertaking qualitative analyses.

-The course will run for one whole week across five consecutive days (Monday to Friday) from 9:30am to 16.30pm (GMT) each day.
+The course will run for one whole week across five consecutive days (Monday to Friday) from 9:00am to 17.00pm (BST) each day.

 Course content

-Day 1: Introduction to Cross-Disciplinary Qualitative Health Research (examples of included lectures are: cross-disciplinary working; data collection; current controversies in qualitative practice and ethics; working with non-traditional data and healthcare records; and qualitative research in clinical trials).
+Day 1: Introduction to Cross-Disciplinary Qualitative Health Research (examples of included lectures are: cross-disciplinary working; undertaking sensitive research and data collection; working with non-traditional data; complex interventions; and working with healthcare records).

-Day 2: Thinking Critically about Cross-Disciplinary Qualitative Health Research (examples of included lectures are: engaging groups who find healthcare hard to access; diversity in qualitative health research; qualitative research in hospital and global health settings; and undertaking sensitive research).
+Day 2: Thinking Critically about Cross-Disciplinary Qualitative Health Research (examples of included lectures are: current controversies in qualitative practice and ethics; philosophical orientations; engaging groups who find healthcare hard to access; diversity in qualitative health research; and; inclusion and anonymity; and qualitative systematic reviews).

-N/B. Exact lecture content is subject to change, however the focus of each day is correct.
+N.B.
+Exact lecture content is subject to change, however the focus of each day is correct.

 What will I achieve?